 Greyfriars, the most haunted graveyard

-Whether Greyfriars Kirkyard is realy haunted or not is an ongoing debate.
+Whether this ancient Edinburgh graveyard is really haunted or not is an ongoing debate.

-In Edinburgh Picturesque Notes, Robert Louis Stevenson’s wrote, “We Scotch stand…highest among nations in the matter of grimly illustrating death.
+In Edinburgh Picturesque Notes, Robert Louis Stevenson wrote, “We Scotch stand…highest among nations in the matter of grimly illustrating death.
 The classic examples of this art are in Greyfriars.”